What Are The Main Objectives Of Waste Management?

 Reduce Pollution Effects

 Secondly, it’s vital to lower the impact garbage has on pollution.
 Food residue can emit toxic methane as it rots.
 On a global level, methane gas adds to the greenhouse effect and warms the planet.
+A significant portion of garbage is food waste.
 Handling food scraps properly can reduce pollution and its ill effects on the earth.
+For example, composting organic waste can divert substantial trash from landfills and create nutrient-rich soil for agriculture and gardening.

 Protect Groundwater Sources